4 Ideas To Stop Violence Against Girls: A Walking School Bus, Sports Talk And More

 She will bring women together for a three-day workshop at the camp to help them understand how their emotions and belief impact their behavior.
 Afterward, there will be a one-day workshop for the women's male partners.
 It's a program she's successfully carried out with sex workers in India and low-income communities in Asia and Africa.

-Shankar admits her project, clean cookstoves with a side of therapy, is "a little bit crazy."
+Shankar admits her project, clean cookstoves with a side of empowerment, is "a little bit crazy."
 But she hopes that it can tackle gender-based violence from the outside and in.

 Keeping teen moms safe in Colombia